 Grab your swimsuit, get ready to soak up the sun, and get that killer tan you're hoping for.
 Here are the beaches you should be checking out:

-Get more info (and stunning pictures) about a trip to Sosua here.
+Get more info about a trip to these two beaches here.

 Just two hours away from Puerto Plata is a place literally called paradise.
+It's essentially a small sandbar just off the coast ... and when we say small, we mean you can practically toss a stone to the other side!
+But the water is so stunning that it's worth a trip here.
 You'll first head to a place called Punta Rucia then take a speed boat over to a small island filled with white sands, turquoise waters, and swaying palm trees.
 Easily done on a Saturday or Sunday.

 Here's how to plan a day trip to Paradise Island.
 We weren't kidding about that turquoise water ... wow!!